npalomin/sind/training.md

 ## Context
 This training covers the steps to conduct a field survey of industrial "Functional Units" in Southwark.
-The focus is on collecting information about the physical characteristics of the "Building" and "Parcel" where indusrial activities takes place.
+The focus is on collecting information about the physical characteristics of the "Building" and "Parcel" where indusrial activities take place.

 ## Key definitions
 > _Building_.
 Permanent roofed construction, usually with walls (OS Mastermap Topography Layer).